P/N 86H1066 - Model M9 Keyboard Details & Specs

 PBT with dye-sublimated legends

-The original colour of this keyboard's outer casing.
-For keyboards whose casing materials are known to yellow, this will refer to the original colour before such transformation occurs.
+The original colour of this keyboard's cover set (outer casing).
+For keyboards whose cover set materials are known to yellow, this will refer to the original colour before such transformation occurs.

 Pearl White/Storm Grey